dotnet/docs/docs/core/tutorials/using-on-windows.md

 5. In the **New Project** dialog, choose the **Visual C#** node, and then choose **Console Application**.

-   > **Important**
-   >
+> [!IMPORTANT]
 > Make sure you choose a standard console application, not the .NET Core version.
-In this section, you'll be  consuming the library from a .NET Framework application
+In this section, you'll be consuming the library from a .NET Framework application.

 6. Name the project "FxApp", and set the location to `Golden\src`.